HarryMaulana292/JCDSCapstone1/README.md

 # CRUD Menu Program of Hospital Patients

-This is a simple program that contains read data, create data, update data and delete data for the hospital patients data case.
+This is a simple program that contains read data, create data, update data and delete data of the hospital patients data case.
 This program can also handle case sensitive, ensure data consistency for each column, and not allow empty input.